Edit: December 2017.

 Disclaimer: I do not own D. Gray-Man or Full Metal Alchemist.

 Some people might even dared to say that different people is just a recipe calling for a huge disaster.
 Because they are never going to be able to cooperate with one another.
 To be friends.
 To live in peace.
 People can be so blind and think of these differences as nuisances.
 And so they fear and hate each other just because they are stupid enough to not give the other the benefit of the doubt.
-They don't give themselves the time to know and understand one another.
+They don't give themselves the time to get to know and understand one another.
 They forget that all of them can benefit from something the other have.
-But they don't because the other is different from them.

 Human beings can be such blind creatures.